 Kasprowy just about tops our list with its high-altitude credentials.
 It’s by far the most lofty resort in the country.
 Sat on the peak that gives it the name at nearly 2,000 metres up, it gazes down on the winter capital of Zakopane.
 Riders enjoy four lifts and 15km of downhill runs across proper alpine terrain.
 Downsides include a lack of snow making and busy queues in the middle of the season.

 Officially named Kotelnica Bialczanska, though regularly referred to by the name of the small village (soon to be a town thanks to the skiing!) where it makes its home, Bialka Tatrzanska is the largest single interconnected ski resort in Poland.
-Upgrades and expansions in the last couple of years have ensured it’s kept that coveted title – you get 21 groomed runs and 18 separate chairlifts.
-There’s nothing that will challenge the pros, but it’s got a good mix and is probably the very best skiing in Poland for beginners.
+Upgrades and expansions in the last couple of years have ensured it’s kept that coveted title.
+You get 21 groomed runs and 18 separate chairlifts.
+There’s nothing that will challenge the pros.
+But it is probably the very best skiing in Poland for beginners.

 Out in the beautiful Beskid Śląski mountains to the south-west of Krakow, Szczyrk has been building in recent years in the hope of rivalling the bigger fields of Bialka and the Tatras.
 It’s done well.
 There are now 27 lifts and over 700 metres of vertical descent.
 Perhaps the best selling point is that this one tends to be way less busy than other Polish resorts on this list, particularly during the middle of the season, when thousands flock to Zakopane.

-Read our full ultimate guide to skiing in Szczyrk Mountain Resort.
+Read our full ultimate guide to skiing in Szczyrk Mountain Resort (coming soon)